J&J moves to limit impact of Reuters report on asbestos in Baby Powder

 Senator Edward Markey, a Massachusetts Democrat on the Environment and Public Works Committee, on Friday sent a letter to the head of the U.S. Food and Drug Administration calling on the agency to investigate the findings in the Reuters report to determine whether J&J misled regulators and whether its Baby Powder products threaten public health and safety.

-J&J Chief Executive Alex Gorsky, in his first interview since the Reuters article was published, was scheduled to appear on CNBC’s “Mad Money” with host Jim Cramer on Monday night.
+J&J Chief Executive Alex Gorsky, in his first interview since the Reuters article was published, defended the company during an appearance on CNBC’s “Mad Money” with host Jim Cramer on Monday night.
 J&J knew for decades about the presence of small amounts of asbestos in its products dating back to as early as 1971, a Reuters examination of company memos, internal reports and other confidential documents showed.
 In response to the report, J&J said on Friday that “any suggestion that Johnson & Johnson knew or hid information about the safety of talc is false.”

 A Monday full-page ad from J&J — headlined “Science.
 Not sensationalism.” — ran in newspapers including The New York Times and The Wall Street Journal.
 The ad asserted that J&J has scientific evidence its talc is safe and beneficial to use.
 “If we had any reasons to believe our talc was unsafe, it would be off our shelves,” the ad said.